mjgs/mjgs.github.io/_posts/2018-06-30-how-I-use-my-linkblog-searching-for-a-git-video-tutorial-i-watched-last-year.md

 ![Linkblog search]({{site.baseurl}}/assets/images/linkblog-search-01.png)
 {: refdef}

 Adding the url in quotes returns exact matches for the url.
-I hit the search button and receive a load of resuslts.
+I hit the search button and receive a load of results.
 I use the browser in page search by doing ctr-f and type 'patch' in the browser search box window that opens in the top right of the browser.
 I hit enter and all occurrances of patch are highlighted in yellow.
 Hitting enter a few more times and the focus jumps down the page and BAM there is the tutorial: "Intro to git patch mode tutorial".
 As an added bonus I notice that there is another video I posted about git patch right above it.
 Cool!

 {:refdef: style="text-align: center;"}
 ![Linkblog search results]({{site.baseurl}}/assets/images/linkblog-search-02.png)